Long-term establishment of national expertise in key strategic areas

 The Foundation’s initiative began in 2000, when two consortia were formed in the fields of functional genomics, genomics and bioinformatics: Wallenberg Consortium North (WCN), and Swegene.
 The Foundation’s investment in these consortia totaled almost SEK 1 billion.
 Their prime mission was to establish common technical platforms and resource centers for researchers, given that the equipment and other infrastructure required were very expensive.
 The project also involved the introduction of new approaches and forms of collaboration.
 This sowed the seeds for what were to become SciLifeLab and Wallenberg Center for Molecular Medicine (WCMM), and the high level of expertise in life sciences existing in Sweden today.

 In 2003 Professor Mathias Uhlén began working on the Human Protein Atlas Project (HPA), which is mapping and imaging the 20,000 or so proteins present in the human body.
 The project has gone on to describe the location of individual proteins in the body.
-In total, HPA has received funding of close to SEK 1 billion from the Foundation.
-The atlas, which is an open database, has developed and become Wallenberg Center for Protein Research (WCPR) at KTH Royal Institute of Technology and Chalmers University of Technology, with the emphasis on biological molecules for medical applications.
+In total, HPA has received funding of over SEK 1 billion from the Foundation.
+The atlas, which is an open database, developed and become Wallenberg Center for Protein Research (WCPR) at KTH Royal Institute of Technology and Chalmers University of Technology, with the emphasis on biological molecules for medical applications.

 The Foundation has over 20 years also invested in forest research via Wallenberg Wood Science Center, Umeå Plant Science Center, SciLifeLab and the program for increased forest production.
 The research spans a broad spectrum: from production of the world’s first whole-genome sequences for trees, and large-scale mapping of Sweden’s spruce and pine cultivar populations, to development of environmentally-friendly forest cultivation methods and new sustainable materials based on forest raw materials.
-In total, the Foundation will have invested SEK 900 million over a 20-year period.

 Mathematics, AI and medicine